andym388/andym388/README.md

  </p>

 - 🤞 In the 1st 6 months, I have acquired a basic understanding of the skill requirements, using tutorials and projects available from YouTube.
-- ⚗️ In the next 6 months, I wiil delve into more Advanced topics using training materials from LinkedIn and Udemy.
+- ⚗️ In the coming 6-12 months, I wiil delve into more Advanced topics and build projects with Redux, React Router and Material UI.
+I will also attempt to learn about developing Microservices App using NodeJS, React and Docker.
 - ✨ I will showcase my projects and coding journey here in GitHub and it will be accessible from my LinkedIn profile.

 ---